d12frosted/elpa-mirror/gnu/denote-readme.txt

 ..
 6. Bookmark the directory with the notes
 ..
 7. Use the `denote-explore' package to explore your notes
 ..
 8. Use the `citar-denote' package for bibliography notes
 ..
-9. Use the `consult-notes' package
+9. Use the `consult-notes' package for enhanced minibuffer interactions
 ..
-10. Use the `denote-menu' package
+10. Use the `consult-notes' package
 ..
-11. Treat your notes as a project
+11. Use the `denote-menu' package
 ..
-12. Use the tree-based file prompt for select commands
+12. Treat your notes as a project
 ..
-13. Rename files with Denote in the Image Dired thumbnails buffer
+13. Use the tree-based file prompt for select commands
 ..
-14. Rename files with Denote using `dired-preview'
+14. Rename files with Denote in the Image Dired thumbnails buffer
 ..
+15. Rename files with Denote using `dired-preview'
-15. Avoid duplicate identifiers when exporting Denote notes .....
+..
+16. Avoid duplicate identifiers when exporting Denote notes .....
 1. Export Denote notes with Org Mode
 .....
 2. Export Denote notes with Markdown
 16. Installation